javeoff/javeoff-0/README.md

 ## Facts
 - I am 18, have been learning programming over 3 years
-- I spend coding 70+ hours a week
+- I spend coding 40-70 hours a week
-- I learn to healthy lifestyle to stay productive
+- I learn blockchain and other decentralized technologies
 - I am working at the Maximaster inc.
 - I love Programming and very like growing experience in that.